cc-jalvarez/cc-jalvarez.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Candidate in [Data Science](https://www.phd-ai.it/) at the Scuola Normale Superiore, Italy, under the supervision of [Salvatore Ruggieri](http://pages.di.unipi.it/ruggieri/).

-As an Early-Stage Researcher (ESR) with the [NoBIAS: AI wihtout Bias ITN](https://nobias-project.eu/) at the University of Pisa, Department of Computer Science, I'm also the recipient of a [Marie Skłodowska-Curie Action](https://marie-sklodowska-curie-actions.ec.europa.eu/) from the European Commission.
+I am a PhD Candidate in [Data Science](https://www.phd-ai.it/) at the Scuola Normale Superiore, Pisa, Italy, under the supervision of [Salvatore Ruggieri](http://pages.di.unipi.it/ruggieri/).
+As an Early-Stage Researcher (ESR) with the [NoBIAS: AI wihtout Bias ITN](https://nobias-project.eu/) at the University of Pisa's KDD Lab, I'm also the recipient of a [Marie Skłodowska-Curie Action](https://marie-sklodowska-curie-actions.ec.europa.eu/) from the European Commission.

 My main research area is algorithmic fairness, with a focus on causal reasoning and data science applications for automated decision-making systems.

 Feel free to reach out at jose.alvarez[at]sns.it

-**Activities**

-I co-organized the 2nd European Workshop on Algorithmic Fairness, or [EWAF'23](https://sites.google.com/view/ewaf23/home), and I am a co-founder and current member of the European Association for Algorithmic Fairness, which ensures the growth of EWAF and its eventual transition into a conference.

-I am a member of the [KDD Lab](https://kdd.isti.cnr.it/); [NoBIAS ITN](https://nobias-project.eu/); and [MD4SG](https://www.md4sg.com/).

 **News**

-- 01.02.24: *Policy advice and best practices on bias and fairness in AI* has been accepted for publication in the Journal of Ethics and Information Technology.
+- 01.05.24: "Policy advice and best practices on bias and fairness in AI'' is finally available in *Ethics and Information Technology* [[link to paper](https://doi.org/10.1007/s10676-024-09746-w)].
-- 01.31.24: I'll be removing *The Conjunction Fallacy as a Fairness Problem* from [arXiv](https://arxiv.org/abs/2305.09535).
-- 01.24.24: I've updated *The Initial Screening Order Problem* on [arXiv](https://arxiv.org/abs/2307.15398v2).
-- 01.24.24: I've added a new working paper, *Causal Perception*, on [arXiv](https://arxiv.org/abs/2401.13408).
+- 28.02.24: I've submitted my PhD Thesis to the external committee.